Private, In-Home Tutoring in Rockport, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Rockport students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Rockport students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Rockport Public Schools is a small district with core values and beliefs that include working with families and the community to provide a nurturing environment in which students can develop respect, integrity, and success; fostering intellectual curiosity; and cultivating 21st century skills that are necessary for success in an ever-changing global society.
 The goals of each subject include proficiency in basic skills and also the development of critical thinking skills that help them understand why the subject is important and how to use it in real life.
 Students are also provided with a number of opportunities to connect with their personal interests through the electives, community projects, and extracurricular groups available to them.